 When using the Rule Helper, the integration framework provides the ability to save query results in a persistent cache in the execution service AppDomain.
 This is useful if you have relatively static data that is used consistently in one or more rule apps, since this cache persists across rule executions.
 By default, this cache is disabled, but you can enable it by setting a value for the cache timeout in the Rule Configuration.
 To update this value, change the 'AppDomainCache' setting to the desired retention time in seconds using the steps in Updating InRule Rules Configuration Records, and optionally associate the record with a specific event and entity by following the steps in Associating an InRule Configuration record to an Entity.
-If this value is set to zero, the next time the rule helper is used from the execution service the cache will be cleared.
-The cache will also be cleared if the execution service is ever restarted.
-For more information on how to use the rule helper, refer to Accessing Dynamics 365 Directly from Rule Helper
+If this value is set to zero, the next time the rule helper is used from the execution service is ever restarted.
+For more information on how to use the rule helper, refer to Appendix D: Accessing Dynamics 365 Directly from Rule Helper

 Rule Execution Service

 Service Endpoint Id (or Uri) d2e50ca1-ef4c-e611-80e9-6c3be5a82k

-Rule Execution Log Enabled [†] No
+Rule Execution Log Enabled No

-Return Full Entity Image [†] Yes
+Return Full Entity Image + Yes

-AppDomain Cache + 3,600
+AppDomain Cache 3,600

 Plugin